ddolyniuk1/ComposeBuilderDotNet/README.md

     .WithNetworks(network1, network2)
     .Build();

-// generate the yaml for writing to a docker-compose.yml file var result = compose.Serialize();
+// serialize our object graph to yaml for writing to a docker-compose file var result = compose.Serialize();

 ```